j-broo/axpert-inverter-monitor/README.md

 You can create your own graphs by editing poll.sh and grepping different values of interest.

-NOTE: IOT Dashboard requires extensive configuration do parse the JSON data, so be prepared for trial and error.
+NOTE: IOT Dashboard requires extensive configuration to parse the JSON data, so be prepared for trial and error.

 Bonus points:
 -------------
 Install ZerotierOne on your Pi and mobile device to be able to monitor your inverter from anywhere, not just your local network.
-You'll need to bridge your LAN/WLAN and Zerotier on the Pi.
+You'll need to bridge your LAN/WLAN and Zerotier interface on the Pi.
 More info here: https://zerotier.atlassian.net/wiki/spaces/SD/pages/224395274/Route+between+ZeroTier+and+Physical+Networks

 Credits:
 --------